gukkame/forum/README.md

 * Registration and Login
 * User authentification, sessions and cookies
 * Adding posts and comments and saving into database using SQLite
-* Ability to like and dislike posts and comments

 Detailed project requirements are found here `https://01.kood.tech/git/root/public/src/branch/master/subjects/forum`